 Use the grating blade on a food processor.

-Or if grating by hand hold the squash at a 90-degree angle against the grater.
+Or if grating by hand hold the squash at a 90-degree angle against the box grater.
 This makes the shortest piece.

 Tried and Tested Recipe